 To diagnose mesothelioma in general, doctors need to perform a complete physical and then use imaging scans, like X-rays, MRIs, and CT scans to look for causes of symptoms, to rule out other conditions, and to detect any unusual growths that may be tumors.

 If a growth is found, the next step in making a diagnosis is to remove a small sample, or perform a biopsy.
-A small piece of tissue can be examined under the microscope to determine the cells involved and, the type of cancer, and whether it is malignant or a benign growth.
+A small piece of tissue can be examined under the microscope to determine the cells involved and, the type of cancer, and whether it is a benign growth or a malignant one.
 Diagnosing mesothelioma as tubulopapillary involves looking at the cells to identify the characteristic tubules and papillary structures and also to determine that the cells involved are epithelial rather than sarcomatoid.

 Treating Tubulopapillary Mesothelioma

-How tubulopapillary mesothelioma is treated depends a lot on the individual patient and the stage of the cancer.
+How tubulopapillary mesothelioma is treated depends a lot on the stage of the cancer and the individual patient.
 Most cases of mesothelioma are treated with a multimodal approach, using surgery if possible to remove as much of the cancerous tissue as possible and supplementing surgery with chemotherapy or radiation to kill any cells that couldn’t be removed.

 The outlook for anyone with mesothelioma is generally poor.
-This is a difficult cancer to treat, and most people are diagnosed and begin treatment after it has already spread or even metastasized.
+This is a difficult cancer to treat because most people are diagnosed and begin treatment after it has already spread or even metastasized.
 Tubulopapillary mesothelioma has some of the longest life expectancies of all types of mesothelioma.
-This may be a result of the slower, less aggressive growth of the tumors, which makes treating it in a timely fashion easier.
+This may be a result of the slower, less aggressive growth of the tumors, which makes treating it in a more timely fashion easier.

 If you were exposed to asbestos in the past, and if you have symptoms of mesothelioma, like coughing, chest pains, and shortness of breath, it is important to be screened as soon as possible.
 Diagnostic techniques are getting better all the time and new treatments are helping patients live longer and with a better quality of life.
 The best thing you can do is to get an accurate diagnosis now.

 Page Edited by Dave Foster